Can This Relationship Be Helped?By Dr. Margaret Paul

 In my counseling practice, individuals often come to me for help wondering if it is really possible to save or improve their relationship.
 Perhaps their partner is totally uninterested in working on the relationship.
 Perhaps their partner is an alcoholic or drug addict.
 What are their chances of saving their relationship?

-Since two people always get together at their common level of woundedness, here is what I say to the partner who has sought my help: "As long as you choose to remain in this relationship, there are things for you to learn.
+Since two people always get together at their common level of woundedness - which is there common level of self-abandonment - here is what I say to the partner who has sought my help: "As long as you choose to remain in this relationship, there are things for you to learn.
 Each partner contributes their 100% to the relationship.
 While it is often easy to see what your partner is doing that is harmful to the relationship, it is often difficult to see what you are doing.
 Yet until you learn about your part in this relationship system, you will take your own dysfunctional behavior with you into another relationship.
-It's generally a waste of time - unless there is physical abuse - to leave a relationship before healing your own end of the system.
-The time to leave is when you have learned to make yourself happy regardless of what your mate is doing.
-When you learn to take 100% responsibility for your own feelings and needs, and if your partner is still behaving in ways that are unacceptable to you, then it's time to leave.
+It's generally a waste of time - unless there is physical abuse or severe emotional abuse - to leave a relationship before healing your own end of the system.
+The time to leave is when you have learned to make yourself happy regardless of what your partner is doing.
+When you learn to take responsibility for your own feelings and needs, and if your partner is still behaving in ways that are unacceptable to you, then it's time to leave.
 You need to discover how to respond to your partner in ways that are loving to yourself and that support your own joy and highest good."

 Marilyn is married to Martin, a non-abusive functioning alcoholic.
 The problem for Marilyn is that when Martin drinks, which is every night, he completely disconnects from her and she feel very lonely with him.
 She's tried in many ways to get Martin to connect to her, but nothing has worked.
 Most nights, Marilyn just watches TV, feeling sad and alone.